inrupt/typescript-sdk-tools/packages/base-rollup-config/README.md

 ## Usage:

-Can be used in rollup.config.mjs as follows
+Can be used in rollup.config.mjs as follows:

 ```mjs
 import { createRequire } from "node:module";
 import createConfig from "@inrupt/base-rollup-config";